walterhiggins/WMPJS/README.md

     if there is no 'sides' parameter then let sides be equal to 6

-We'll look at the `if` statement in more detail in later recipes.
+We'll look at the `if` statement in more detail in later chapters.
 All you need to know for now is that it can be useful for controlling how our programs behave under different conditions.
 The code inside the round brackets `typeof sides === 'undefined'` returns the type of the sides parameter.
 If no parameter was supplied then it will be of type *undefined* in which case we set the sides parameter to a default value of 6.
 Once you've edited and saved your dice.js file, make sure to issue the `/js refresh()` command at the in-game prompt and then issue the following statements:

     /js var dice = require('dice');
     /js dice.roll(20);